-Course Mark (40%) + Examination Mark (60%) This module will equip the student with an understanding of Sustainable Horticulture and Ethnobotany and the importance of indigenous plants in local communities.
-The importance of conservation through cultivation is emphasized and the relevant legislative framework pertaining to nursery cultivation and plant collection is outlined.
+SYLLABUS: This module will equip the student with an understanding of Sustainable Horticulture and Ethnobotany and the importance of collection is outlined.

+Sustainable Horticulture and Ethnobotany and the importance of indigenous plants in local communities.
+The importance of conservation through cultivation is emphasized and the relevant legislative framework pertaining to nursery cultivation and plant